-Rhone Glacier is nearly the thirds of the size of Aletsch Glacier.
+Rhone Glacier is nearly the third of the size of Aletsch Glacier.
 But unlike Aletsch, Rhone is experienced in a whole new way: not seeing it from above but by entering inside it!
-You will be going inside a blue grotto that has mesmerizing walls glowing blue light.
+You will be going inside a blue grotto with mesmerizing walls glowing blue light.

 How to get to Rhone Glacier?
 First, get a train ride to Gletsch Post in Obergoms.
-When you arrive at Gletsch Post, take bus #681, and within few minutes, you shall reach the glacier entrance.
+When you arrive at Gletsch Post, take bus #681, and you shall reach the glacier entrance within a few minutes.
 See what’s it like inside:

 Fantasy-grade Valleys in The Swiss Alps

-You see, the wonders in the Swiss Alps are interconnected to each other.
-The awe-inspiring freezing peaks gather water to form the impressive glaciers.
+The awe-inspiring freezing peaks gather water to form impressive glaciers.
 Glaciers melt to supply water to the valleys, which is another special thing about the Swiss Alps.

 The valleys in the Swiss Alps are phenomenal, especially Lauterbrunnen valley.
 Rumors say that Lauterbrunnen was the direct inspiration of J. R. R. Tolkien for the Rivendell Valley in his fantasy novel, Lord of the Rings.

-Well, it will not be hard to understand why even when you look at it from photos:
+Well, it will not be hard to understand why, even when you look at it from the photos:

 Most travelers used to say photos barely give justice to the actual scenery.
 Imagine that if this photo could blow your mind and drop your jaw to the floor, what would it make you feel when you see it in person?

 The best view of Lauterbrunnen valley is seen at the observation decks in the meadows northwest of Wengen village: Moenchblick.